Your Knee

 New Zealand's ACC scheme means that many acute knee injuries sustained through an accident - including ACL tears, meniscus tears, and cartilage injuries - may be eligible for cover.
 This can significantly reduce the cost of specialist assessment, investigations such as MRI, and surgical treatment.
 Dr. Boyle's clinic team can advise on ACC eligibility at the time of your referral.

-Consider a specialist referral if you experience: significant knee swelling following an injury, an inability to fully straighten or bend the knee, a knee that gives way or feels unstable, a locking sensation in the joint, or pain that has not improved after six to eight weeks of physiotherapy.
-Early assessment leads to better outcomes — particularly for ACL and meniscus injuries, where delay can cause further damage to the joint.
+Consider a referral if you experience: significant swelling after a knee injury, inability to fully straighten or bend the knee, a knee that gives way or feels unstable, a locking sensation in the joint, or pain that has not improved after six to eight weeks of physiotherapy.
+Early assessment leads to better outcomes - particularly for ACL and meniscus injuries, where delay can cause further joint damage.